ti-v/Computational-Biology-Resources-/CONTRIBUTING.md

 - Does the source need you to provide information, such as email?
 (Information Needed)
 - Does the source need you to make an account (Registration Needed)
 * Make sure the account isn't a SUBSCRIPTION!
 Your PR WILL be rejected if it needs you to fork over money.
 That kind of defeats the point of this repo.

+### Spacing
+Please make sure spacing is maintained!
+Here's the idea:
+- One space after the section header
+- No spaces between sources
+- Two spaces between the last source in a section and the next section

 Please alphabetize your entry!
 Thanks! :)